TurkMcGill/vectorator/README.md

 The other words in curly brackets: "{good}", "{weird}", "{interesting}" and "{scary}" get randomly replaced with synonyms in order to add some more randomness.
 You can ONLY use: good, weird, interesting, and scary.
 I haven't tested it much but you should be able to use more than one in a line of dialogue, though be aware that if you use "{scary}" twice it will pick the same word both times.

+IMPORTANT NOTE: My program picks lines of dialogue with biased random numbers.
+The first few lines will get repeated a LOT, while other lines won't get said nearly as often.
+If there are 10 lines of dialogue, the odds of Vector saying #10 is less than 1%.
+So if you write your own dialogue for Vector, be sure to put the generic lines in the beginning.

 ### Add Your Own Jokes! ###
 Like the dialogue.csv file, my program downloads "jokes.txt" from my website, but you can have a local copy and Vectorator will use that instead.
 The file is here: http://cuttergames.com/vector/jokes.txt